 I’m a fan of combat sports so I really wanted to watch a live Muay Thai kickboxing match.
 Natt of Your Thai Guide told us that she’s taken a few visitors to watch Muay Thai before and the atmosphere is pretty intense.
 Unfortunately, we were in Bangkok the week of the Royal Cremation so no matches were scheduled that week.
 If you’d like to experience live Muay Thai in Bangkok, then you can do so at Lumpinee or Rajadamnern Stadiums.
 They’re Bangkok’s two major Muay Thai stadiums.

 TIP: You can buy tickets directly from either stadium’s website.
+You can also get Rajadamnern Stadium tickets through Klook.
 I’ve read many people say that second class seats give you the best vantage point to watch the fights.
 Ringside tickets are more expensive and put you too close to the fighters.
 You’ll find yourself watching the action from ankle level.

 Admission: Tickets start at THB 1,000